Call and Book Your Hotel Now!

 Later in the 15th Century, the Sephardi Jews and Moors resided in the city until they were expelled.
 After so much of hardships, Henry III of Castile (1379–1406) rebuilt the city in E1 Pardo.
 The strife between Castile and argon came to an end when the Catholic Monarchs-King Ferdinand II of Argon and Queen Isabella of Castile entered Madrid.

 During the Civil War (1936–1939) Madrid was one of the most heavily affected cities of Spain.
 Since then Madrid continued to be a stronghold of the Republicans.
-Western Madrid suburbs were bombed by airplanes targeting civilians.
+Western Madrid suburbs were bombed by aeroplanes targeting civilians.

-During the 1960s, under the dictatorship of Francisco Franco, the south of Madrid became very industrialized attracting migrations from rural areas of Spain into the city.
+During the 1960s, under the dictatorship of Francisco Franco, the south of Madrid became very industrialized, attracting migrations from rural areas of Spain into the city.
 These migrated people provided the base for an active cultural and political reform.

 After the death of Franco, democratic parties, left-wing and parties with Republican ideology accepted King Juan Carlos I as the heir of the historical dynasty.
 With this political move, Spain earned its current position as a constitutional monarchy, with Madrid as capital.

 The year 1979 brought Madrid city its first democratically elected Mayor marking new dawn in the ruling of the city.

 Since then, this capital city of Spain has formed an important position in the European continent in terms of economic, industrial, cultural and technological innovation, along with being a popular tourist destination in the world.